 Appendix I – Revised Oct 2018 Legally protected species in Surrey.

-Appendix II – Revised Oct 2018 v.1 Including updated schedules of statutory & non-statutory protected sites, habitats & species in Surrey (with S.41 Habitats & Species of Principal Importance for the purpose of conserving biodiversity in England).
+Appendix II – Revised Oct 2018 v.1 Including updated schedules of statutory & non-statutory protected sites, habitats & species in Surrey (with S.41 Habitats & Species of Principal Importance for the purpose of conserving biodiversity in England), and all searchable by borough/district.

 Biodiversity Opportunity Areas

 Biodiversity Opportunity Areas (BOAs) are extensive areas where improved habitat management, as well as efforts to restore and re-create Priority habitats will be most effective in enhancing connectivity to benefit recovery of Priority species in a fragmented landscape.
 They are therefore the basis for achieving Sir John Lawton’s vision of a “coherent and resilient ecological network” in Surrey.
-A new document plus appendices providing background information on the BOAs, profiling each one as a ‘Policy Statement’, and prescribing their use in strategic planning is available below.
+A document providing contextual information on Surrey’s BOAs, that also prescribes their use in strategic planning and with appendices profiling each BOA as a ‘Policy Statement’ is available below.

 Appendix 9 – River Biodiversity Opportunity Area Policy Statements (maps to be added)